PNS Zulfiqar (K265): Operation Trident

 This incident vindicated the decision to proceed with second missile attacks (Ops: Python), which was being debated after a PAF attack on Okha on the night of 5/6 December 1971.
-It also prompted the Pakistan Navy to withdraw the Pakistan combat fleet closer to the Pakistan's shore.
+It also prompted the Pakistan Navy to move the Pakistan combat fleet closer to the Pakistan's shore.

 The shelling of Zulfiqar was a matter of interservice conflict between the Navy and the Air Force, in which the Air Force alleged the Navy was disregarding the "sense of camaraderie".
 Responding to this incident, the PAF contested the claims made by the Indian Navy by holding Cdre.
 Bhombal responsible for giving the clearance when the Air Force's Board of Inquiry reportedly quoted: "[the] Navy unfortunately seems to have forgotten the sense of camaraderie and air support which was provided from the scarce resources with readiness."